cormacrelf/angular-skyhook/packages/core/README.md

 a mutable array of simple values, you don't necessarily need the superpowers in this library.
-There are plenty of cookie-cutter solutions out there, like the quite powerful [`ng2-dnd`][ng2-dnd] or [`ng2-dragula`][ng2-dragula], which may get you to your deadline faster than learning and using `angular-skyhook`.
+There are plenty of cookie-cutter solutions out there, like the quite powerful [`ng2-dnd`][ng2-dnd] or [`ng2-dragula`][ng2-dragula], which may get you to your deadline faster than learning and using Skyhook.
 But be warned; you may find yourself wanting more dragging power once you get a taste.
 In fact, this package was born when [@cormacrelf](https://github.com/cormacrelf) got sick of maintaining